INovomiast/UsefulSnippets/README.md

 ## Supported Languages

-Heres the list of languages that there are SNIPPETS for;
+Heres the list of languages that there are SNIPPETS for:
  <ul>
     <li>ActionScript</li>
     <li>C</li>